Vince Whaley betting profile: Sony Open in Hawaii - PGA TOUR

 Whaley's recent performances

-- Whaley has finished in the top twenty three times over his last ten appearances.
+- Whaley has finished in the top five twice and in the top 20 three times over his last ten appearances.

 - He had his best finish at the Butterfield Bermuda Championship, where he finished tied for third with a score of 10-under.